Last Updated on October 10, 2024 by Alice Benny

 You will see white flowers blooming in the springtime.
 This tree’s foliage is very fragrant.
 Once established, flowers will bloom year round with the most being in early-to-mid spring.

 When growing the tree in the first year, it’s best to lightly prune it by removing the flowers.
 In the second year, if the tree is well-established, leave the flowers to bloom.
-A citrus fertilizer with phosphorous will help them bloom.
+A citrus fertilizer with phosphorous should help them bloom.

 Pruning